For a once-professional chef, I don’t own a lot of ‘cookery’ books, as my dear British friends call them.

 So much for clandestine foraging.
 (I later made up for being lawful and overly domesticated by harvesting some tide pools; stay tuned for a post on sea vegetables and eating the wild.)
 In the end, I placed my cash into the hand of the only vendor at the Monterey farmers’ market selling lemons, and came home with two dozen, local Eureka beauties.
 Voilà!

-In the kitchen, with a clean 2-quart French jar with locking lid and rubber gasket, along with two containers of coarse Mediterranean sea salt, I went to work: cutting a cross more than halfway into each lemon, stuffing it with coarse salt, and then placing it into the jar.
+In the kitchen, with a clean 2-litre French jar with locking lid and rubber gasket, along with two containers of coarse Mediterranean sea salt, I went to work: cutting a cross more than halfway into each lemon, stuffing it with coarse salt, and then placing it into the jar.
 Piling them in, smashing them down, and layering with coarse salt.
 Repeat.
 The fresh zing of citrus invigorated my senses, and when the vessel was full (exactly a dozen lemons), I poured in salt to the rim, followed by the juice of the other dozen fruits.

 My cousin Andrea, upon seeing the photo I posted on Instagram, enquired, “how do you utilize them, and for what?”